v-rajagt/IntuneDocs/intune/protect/software-updates-ios.md

 4. On the **Update policy settings** tab, specify a restricted time frame when updates aren't forcibly installed.
    - Overnight blocks aren't supported and might not function.
 For example, don't configure a policy with a *Start time* of 8 PM and an *End time* of 6 AM.
-   - A policy that starts at 12 AM and ends at 12 AM is evaluated as 0 hours and not 24 hours, which result in no restriction.
+   - A policy that starts at 12 AM and ends at 12 AM is evaluated as 0 hours and not 24 hours.
+This configuration results in no restriction.

    When setting the restricted timeframe, enter the following details: